 All food incidents should be reported to your local authority environmental health department.
 This includes incidents involving poor food hygiene, a foreign object in your food or cleanliness of facilities.

 A food incident occurs when there are concerns about the safety or quality of food and/or feed.
-During an incident, Food Standards Scotland’s (FSS) Scottish Food Crime and Incidents unit (SFCIU) will intervene where necessary to protect consumers.
+During an incident, our Scottish Food Crime and Incidents unit (SFCIU) will intervene where necessary to protect consumers.

-FSS deals with a broad range of incidents from management of outbreaks of bacteria or viruses in food, to management of on-farm incidents, to controlling levels of harmful chemicals in our food and much more.
+FSS deals with a broad range of incidents, including management of outbreaks of bacteria or viruses in food, management of on-farm incidents, controlling levels of harmful chemicals in our food and much more.

 Incidents fall broadly into two categories: